 Garden Poetry

-One of the favorite parts of my day is when I go outside to inspect my plants and tend to them.
-I deadhead flowers, snip spent blooms, marvel at something new.
+One of my favorite parts of the day is going outside to inspect and tend to my plants.
+I deadhead flowers, snip spent blooms, and marvel at something new.

-It is like receiving a present every day.
+It is like receiving a precious gift every day.

 It could be that a fairy tiptoes into my garden each night while I sleep and places something new there for me to find when I wake up.

 In Mother Nature’s world, practice does not make perfect.
-Sometimes what I see seems near to perfection though.
+Sometimes what I see seems pretty near perfection, though.

 The next best thing to having all these plants to watch grow and tend to is photographing them.